 This tent’s sleeping room is adequately ventilated because of a screen door separating it from the vestibule.
 However, there are no windows in the sleeping room offering a view or further ventilation, so be aware of these limitations.

 Choosing a tent that will meet your particular needs can be difficult, as there are a lot of stylistic and structural differences between the various camping tents on the market.
-Aside from knowing what the to products are, you should know what features make up the best inflatable tents.
-That starts with knowing the difference between a regular and inflatable tent.
+Aside from knowing what the to products are, you should know what features make up the best tents.
+That starts with knowing the difference between a regular and an inflatable.

 Traditional tents are what most people think of when camping is mentioned.
 They usually come with poles and fabric that work to together to provide you with a structurally sound living space.
 Traditional tents, while they prove to be useful on rougher terrain and in harsher weather circumstances, can be a hassle to carry around.
 It can be easy to lose poles or other vital pieces that keep traditional tents from toppling over.

 When thinking of an inflatable tent, some people picture a child’s play toy that is unsteady and ready to either fall over or burst at any moment.
 Inflatable camping tents have proven themselves to be reliable pieces of camping equipment used by even the most expert of campers.
-With the right setup, your inflatable tent will not float off into the wind and leave you without proper shelter.
+With the right setup it will not float off into the wind and leave you without proper shelter.
 In fact, once properly set up, your tent will flex with the wind’s movement, making it more suited to an ever-changing environment.

-If you own a traditional tent, you may want to consider switching to an inflatable one, as inflatable tents, or even inflatable kayaks:
+If you own a traditional tent, you may want to consider switching to an inflatable one:

 It is important to note that an inflatable camping tent will likely be more expensive than a traditional tent.
-The air beam technology utilized in inflatable tents is expensive to produce, so you may end up paying more for these newer tents.
-However, some inflatable tents can be found for cheaper than traditional tents because of certain materials used.
+The air beam technology utilized is expensive to produce, so you may end up paying more for these newer tents.
+However, some can be found for cheaper than traditional tents because of certain materials used.
 It all depends on the brand you select and the certain materials that a tent is composed of.

 An inflatable camping tent has the potential to make or break your first camping trip and can set the precedent for future camping experiences.
 You do not want to invest a lot of money in more than you need, but you also want to ensure the inflatable camping tent you select will please everyone.

 The one you choose to invest in will undoubtedly have an impact on the quality of your camping trip.
-Be sure to consider these aspects of choosing an inflatable tent before beginning your trip:
+Be sure to consider these aspects before beginning your trip:

 Because inflatable shelters will often not last as long as your taste for adventure will, you may want to consider investing in multiple tents.
 For example, a tent meant solely for backyard use can be a smaller and cheaper, while a larger one that holds a party of 6 or more will come in handy for more organized excursions in the wilderness.
 Investing in multiple shelters for different purposes will ensure that you have the proper structure to support your outdoor ambitions.
 It's what a pro camper would do!